airayzing/Help-Docs-v2/eleapi-resource-center/common-errors-and-troubleshooting.md

 It may occur due to the following reasons:

-1. You already have an account on ChatbotWorld
+1. You already have an account on EleAPI
-2. The email address you entered is invalid or has been blocked by ChatbotWorld
+2. The email address you entered is invalid or has been blocked by EleAPI

 </details>